kayevo/ios_bitcoin_hold_app/README.md

 ## Enviromeant variables / secrets

-The secrets keeps in Secret.plist you need create a new one in your local project and add to resources of project, to get variable names you can access the Secret.exemple.plist
+The secrets keeps in a Property List called Secret.plist.
+You need create a new one in your local project and add to resources of project, to get variable names you can access the Secret.exemple.plist